- About the Department

 (L-R: Ann Coughlan, Miranda Corcoran, Eoin O'Callaghan, Dan O'Brien, Lee Jenkins, Katie Ahern)

-The Frederick Douglass research group is an interdisciplinary group involving staff from Schools such as English, History, Geography and Sociology.
-Dr Lee Jenkins of the School of English has researched Douglass's visit to Cork in 1845.
+The Frederick Douglass research group is an interdisciplinary group involving staff from Departments such as English, History, Geography and Sociology.
+Dr Lee Jenkins of the Department of English has researched Douglass's visit to Cork in 1845.
 Her article, 'Beyond the Pale: Frederick Douglass in Cork' was published in the Irish Review and can be downloaded here: Jenkins Douglass Article (4,673kB) (4,673kB)

 A commemorative plaque in the foyer of the Imperial Hotel on the South Mall, marking Frederick Douglass’s visit to Cork in the autumn of 1845, was unveiled on 31st August 2012 by the Maryland Secretary of State, John McDonough.
 The unveiling ceremony followed a commemorative breakfast, which recreated the farewell breakfast for Douglass hosted in the hotel by the Cork Anti-Slavery Societies in November of 1845.
 During the visit of the Maryland delegation to Cork, a memorandum of understanding was signed between UCC and the University of Maryland.
 Academics at both institutions are now developing research and teaching links, via Frederick Douglass, who was born into slavery in Maryland and who came to Cork in 1845 to lecture on behalf of the American Anti-Slavery Society.

-(L-R: Matthew Thompson (sculptor), Dr Lee Jenkins and Prof Claire Connolly of the School of English)
+(L-R: Matthew Thompson (sculptor), Dr Lee Jenkins and Prof Claire Connolly of the Department of English)

 (L-R: U Maryland VP for Research, Patrick O'Shea: Paul O'Shea, Dan O'Brien, Ann Coughlan, Patrick O'Shea, Lee Jenkins, Eoin O'Callaghan, Katie Ahern, Miranda Corcoran, and Dr. Mark Leone (U Maryland)